jerodsanto/dreamy/README.md

     # remove a subscriber from an announcement list
     account.announce_remove(listname,domain,email)

+You can interact with DNS by adding and removing records

+    # add a new A record for a subdomain of an hosted domain
+    account.dns_add(subdomain,"A","123.321.123.321")

+    # remove the A record just created
+    account.dns_remove(subdomain,"A","123.321.123.321")

 More and more functions will be added as time allows.
 If there's something missing that you want in, please:

 fork -> commit -> pull request